ajs-voices/once-upon-a-dream/scenes/033-christmas-eve-dinner.md

 I sat down on the couch next to Zack.
 He was watching a Christmas movie - I couldn't place it.
 Lots of snow and red and green.
 I only mildly paid attention but Zack interrupted my boredom.
 "So, Mom tells me you are seeing a partner at your dad's firm?"

 "My love life is the topic of conversation?"
 I asked.
 I almost wanted to get up and walk away.
-No way I was going to get out of this one without telling my family about Nox.
+No way I was going to get out of this one without telling my family about Angel.
 They could smell a lie.

 Zack laughed.
 "No, man.
 Mom saw you with her at the gala.
 Commented I should be settling down with a girl of my own."